Bjonne696/Semster-Project-2/README.md

 npm run start
 ```

+3. To create a user, register with a @stud.noroff.no account.

 ## Contributing

 Your contributions to improve Auction Zone, especially in implementing missing features, are highly appreciated: